ministryofjustice/staff-device-dhcp-server/README.md

 ## Container Health Checks

 To ensure that an invalid task does not get into the production ECS cluster, a bootstrap script has been written.
 This uses `perfdhcp` to ensure that an IP can be leased.
-If this fails, a notification will be sent to the critical notification topic and forwarded to developers.
-This check is not done locally.
+If this fails, a notification will be sent to the SNS critical notification topic and forwarded to subscribers.
+This check is not performed locally.

 ## Manual Testing